-- Faculty Coordinator approval: student must refer to their Department for eligibility requirements specific to their Program. - Salary (when applicable) must be within State and Federal wage guidelines. - Compliance with the Experiential Learning Guidelines defined by the Center for Career & Co-op and applied by the departments.
+- Faculty Coordinator approval: student must refer to their Department for eligibility requirements specific to their Program. - Salary (when applicable) must be within State and Federal wage guidelines. - Compliance with the Experiential Learning Guidelines defined by the Office of Academic & Career Services and applied by the departments.